|

 and is a mathematical model that evaluates many different types

-of information in a your credit file.
+of information in your credit file.
 Your FICO Score is

 used by a lender to help them determine whether you might